Farfisa: 1970s

 Elton John used the Farfisa on several early recordings, including the 1972 hit "Crocodile Rock".
 He called the Farfisa "the worst organ sound possible" and used it in order to sound like Johnny and the Hurricanes.
 John Paul Jones of Led Zeppelin used a Farfisa on "Dancing Days" from Houses of the Holy.

 Mike Oldfield's album Tubular Bells (1973) features a Farfisa organ as one of the instruments.
 Can's Irmin Schmidt regularly used the Professional and Professional Piano.
 The Syntorchestra was used by Klaus Schulze on several albums, including Moondawn.
 Manuel Göttsching played the instrument on New Age of Earth.

 After the introduction of synthesizers, Farfisa combo organs became less popular, but were revived in the late 1970s by several punk rock and new wave bands (especially those influenced by 1960s garage rock and psychedelia).
 Blondie's Jimmy Destri used the Farfisa as his main instrument, and included stage tricks such as playing it with a hammer.
 Other groups from this period using Farfisas included The B-52's and Talking Heads.
 Numerous songs by the Industrial group Cabaret Voltaire use Farfisa drum machines and organs.

 Later recordings

 Inspiral Carpets' Clint Boon's main instrument was a Farfisa Compact Duo.
 The Post-rock group Stereolab used various Farfisa organs extensively throughout their career, beginning with a Bravo model they found cheaply in a second-hand store.

-Green Day used a Farfisa organ on the song "Misery" from the album Warning, played by their bassist Mike Dirnt.
+Green Day used a Farfisa organ on the song "Misery" from the album Warning, played by bassist Mike Dirnt.